Record your Piano Playing using an Android or Windows device

 Interfaces based on the real world

-What’s really good about both Audio and Video editing software is that they all look extremely similar.
+The reason my ‘Apple Centric Advice’ on Audio and Video editing software translates very well to Android is that all the apps look extremely similar.
 This is because they are designed to look like the physical equipment that was used previously and the commands tend to use the same terms that people were using long before the computer age (things like splitting, trimming, plugins etc.).
 This makes translating advice from one piece of software to another quite straightforward.

 To get ideas about what’s possible when editing, I recommend you check out my post on Simple Video editing … whatever application you end up using the main things will be extremely similar.